I gazed at the degustation menu and saw crispy pigs ear and my heart stopped for a moment.

 Last time I had seen pig's ears was at the pet shop when I was buying bones for my beloved Tucker.
 They didn't look very appetising.

-The rest of the degustation menu at Seaduction read like a dream and I decided to place faith in the ability of super chef Steve Szabo.
-Until recently Steve has been whipping up niceties at Vanitas and Vie in Palazzo Versace, a little way down the road from Surfers Paradise at Southport.
+The rest of the degustation menu at Seaduction read like a dream and I decided to place faith in the ability of the chef.

 |View from the balcony|

-Now he's moved to the brand spanking new Seaduction at the Sea Temple on Surfers Paradise Boulevard.
-It's a stunning position with ocean views so close I think the balcony could almost be hit by surf spray on a windy day.
+Seaduction at the Peppers Soul on Surfers Paradise Boulevard has a stunning position with ocean views so close I think the balcony could almost be hit by surf spray on a windy day.

-Sea Temple Surfers Paradise is housed within the luxurious 77 level Soul complex which opened at the end of September 2011.
-Smack outside is the new 200 metre redevelopment of the foreshore which has transformed the Esplanade into a sweeping expanse for pedestrians, sun-seekers and outdoor diners.
+Smack outside is 200 metres of foreshore landscaping which has transformed the Esplanade into a sweeping expanse for pedestrians, sun-seekers and outdoor diners.

 |Very groovy back lit bar|